greyhatharold/Grandmasters/README.md

 # Grandmaster: Multi-Dimensional Chess AI Visualization

 A sophisticated chess visualization platform that lets you witness ChatGPT playing against itself in 2D, 3D, and 5D time travel chess.
-This project was inspired by Gotham Chess's AI demonstrations and the mind-bending game [5D Chess With Multiverse Time Travel](https://store.steampowered.com/app/1349230/5D_Chess_With_Multiverse_Time_Travel/).
+This project was inspired by Gotham Chess's failure to impress me with their AI demonstrations and the mind-bending game [5D Chess With Multiverse Time Travel](https://store.steampowered.com/app/1349230/5D_Chess_With_Multiverse_Time_Travel/) which I am not profitting from implementing, this is purely for fun.

 ## Overview